Targeted Learning for Variable Importance: Theoretical results

 Our result implies that our estimator is asymptotically normal and efficient.
 We note that under similar assumptions, the plug-in estimator with bias correction may obtain the same asymptotic performance, yet preserve worse finite data performance.
 These asymptotic results can also be easily extended to \(K-\)fold case and the asymptotic performance would remain the same.

-\begin{remark} Compared to \cite{van2011cross}, the only difference in assumption is that we do not impose Donsker conditions on $\hat{f}$ by considering the sample splitting methodology if we adopt assumption 1-3 and 5.
-Relative to \cite{williamson2023general}, we imposed an additional assumption, assumption \ref{assumption: convergence}, to ensure the stochastic convergence of the algorithm. \end{remark}
+\begin{remark} Compared to \cite{van2011cross}, the only difference in assumptions is that we do not impose Donsker conditions on $\hat{f}$ by considering the sample splitting methodology if we adopt Assumptions 1-3 and 4.
+Relative to \cite{williamson2023general}, we additionally imposed Assumption, Assumption \ref{assumption: convergence} to ensure the stochastic convergence of the algorithm. \end{remark}